-Going Concern Example #1 – Page Industries (Jockey India)
+Example #1 – Page Industries (Jockey India)

-From the above financials, we can derive that the Revenue growth and the Net profit growth has been consistent for the Page Industry (manufactures Apparels for Jokey brand) during FY14 to FY17.
-Revenue has increased from INR 1194.17 Cr. in FY14 to INR 2152.88 Cr. in FY17.
-The Net profit grew from INR 153.78 Cr to INR 266.28 Cr. during this period.
-The Gross profit margin has been around (50-60) % followed by healthy EBIT margin (more than 20%) and robust Net profit margin (12-13) %.
-This shows business sustainability due to higher product acceptability (vivid from the Revenue growth) and Operational efficiency (visible from sustainable EBIT margin).
+From the above financials, we can derive that the revenue growth and the net profit growth have been consistent for Page Industries Ltd. (which manufactures apparel for the Jockey brand) from FY14 to FY17.
+The revenue has increased from ₹1194.17 Cr. in FY14 to ₹2152.88 Cr. in FY17.
+During this period, the net profit grew from ₹153.78 Cr. to ₹266.28 Cr. during this period.
+As a result, the Gross profit marginGross Profit MarginGross Profit Margin is the ratio that calculates the profitability of the company after deducting the direct cost of goods sold from the revenue and is expressed as a percentage of sales.
+It doesn’t include any other expenses into account except the cost of goods sold. has been around (50%-60%), followed by a healthy EBIT margin (more than 20%) and a robust net profit margin (12% -13%).
+That shows business sustainability due to higher product acceptability (evident from revenue growth) and operational efficiency (visible from sustainable EBIT margin).

-Going Concern Example #2 – Tata Steel
+Example #2 – Tata Steel

-Due to the Cyclicality demand of steel across the Globe, the Revenue has gone down from INR 149130.36 Cr in FY14 to INR 112826.89 Cr in FY17 and so is the profitability (from INR 3663.97 Cr in FY14 to Net loss of INR -4176.22 Cr).
-However the margin has been remained robust, but due to higher Finance costsFinance CostsFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
+Due to the Cyclicality demand of steel across the Globe, the Revenue has gone down Due to the cyclical demand for steel across the Globe, the revenue has decreased from ₹149130.36 Cr in FY14 to ₹112826.89 Cr in FY17, and so has the profitability (from ₹3663.97 Cr in FY14 to a net loss of ₹ -4176.22 Cr).
+However, the margin has remained robust, but the bottom line got slashed due to higher Finance costsFinance CostsFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
 An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains.
-(INR 4336.83 Cr in FY14 to INR 5072.2 Cr.) and certain Exceptional loss, the Bottom-line got slashed.
+(INR 4336.83 Cr in FY14 to INR 5072.2 Cr.) and specific exceptional loss.